 - Keywords or interest group

-Any one of the above areas could make or break an advertising campaign, so we set up our ads in a way that allows us to more easily determine what’s working and what’s not.
+Any one of the above areas could make or break an online advertising campaign, so we set up our ads in a way that allows us to more easily determine what’s working and what’s not.

 For a little bit of context, the average entrepreneur sets up their first media purchase by creating one campaign (or ad group), running one advertisement, and selecting a bunch of keywords or interest groups to display their advertisement to.